LucasFelicianoAlmeida/LucasFelicianoAlmeida/README.md

 ### About Me
 After graduating in techinical course I competed and got first place in It Software Solutions for Businness statewide.
-I trained for 1 year and two months and in february I competed nationaly represent state of São Paulo.
+I trained for 1 year and two months and in february I competed nationaly representing state of São Paulo.
 I ended up getting second place in Brazil.
 - 🍕 I like solving problems and learning languages.